berkut116/StreiSand/README.md

 Found all critical packages.
 In case you find any missing packages in the output, kindly install them depending on the environment your local machine is on.

-Step 4: Install Streisand
+<b>Step 4:</b> Install Streisand
 While still in the same Streisand cloned directory, activate the Ansible packages that were installed in the previous step as follows

-$ source ./venv/bin/activate
+<code> source ./venv/bin/activate </code>

 Then execute the Streisand script.
 You should see an output as shown below the command.
 Choose where your server sits.
 For this example, I will go with “Existing Server“

-$ ./streisand
+<code> ./streisand </code>

 Once Ansible Play begins, pay key attention to the questions and options you will be required to input as the installation goes on.

-Step 5: Configure your clients
+<b>Step 5:</b> Configure your clients
-Once Streisand completes installation, you will find complete instructions to setup clients in “~/streisand/generated-docs” directory.
-Especially in “vagrant-dev.html” file.
+Once Streisand completes installation, you will find complete instructions to setup clients in <code>“~/streisand/generated-docs”</code> directory.
+Especially in <code>“vagrant-dev.html”</code> file.
 Below the file, you will also find how to login to your streisand instance where you will get the same documentation.

-Login by pointing your browser to https://IP-or-FQDN of your server.
+Login by pointing your browser to <code>https://IP-or-FQDN</code> of your server.
 You will get a login prompt.
 Enter the username and password found at the bottom the file
 And you will be ushered into the documentation page.
 Therein you will find various ways that you can connect to your Streisand Gateway server using various clients.

 Concluding Remarks